neilsteven1997/cybersecurity/writeups/phishing-merry-christmas-tryhackme-advent-of-cyber-day-2-2025-12-05.md

 >You may have to wait for 1 - 2 minutes and observe the terminal for any credentials entered by the user.

 >[!Tip]
->Outcome: Successfully captured the credentials 'username=admin&password=unranked-wisdom-anthem' from the phishing page.
+>Outcome: Successfully captured the credentials '---' from the phishing page.
 This demonstrates the effectiveness of my phishing setup, as it indicates that the phishing email led to credential submission, which is a critical objective in this exercise.
 Opened the emailer and found “Urgent: Production & Shipping Request - 1984000 Units (Next 2 Weeks)”